Lalenthra/Bootcamp/README.md

 # Projects

-This repository acts as a project bank for the WeThinkCode_ software engineering curriculum.
+This repository serves as a project bank for the WeThinkCode_ software engineering curriculum.

 ## Principles

-These projects are designed to be amenable to partial completion - "iterations" are thus a sequence of partial completions, each of which should be a working program.
+These projects are designed to be completed in iterations, allowing for partial completion.
+Each iteration should result in a working program.
+Note that these iterations are partial completions of the same project, not separate projects.

-The projects are designed to be as open-ended as possible, emphasizing that students should develop confidence in the face of a blank canvas.
+The projects are intentionally open-ended, encouraging students to develop their problem-solving skills.
 No unit tests are provided.

-The only requirement is that the commands in the specification - if any - are implemented correctly.
-They usually take the form of `./run.sh <input> <input> ...`, such that the student may implement the program in any way they see fit.
-This means all of the projects can be completed in either Python or Java, or even another programming language.
+The only requirement is that the commands in the specification, if any, are implemented correctly.
+The format usually follows `./run.sh <input> <input> ...`, allowing students to choose their preferred programming language (e.g., Python, Java).

 ### Grading

-Automated grading, if it is available for the project, consists exclusively of black-box testing.
-The automated grader submits a review, in a schema specific to that project, similar to how a human reviewer would.
+Automated grading, if available, is based on black-box testing.
+The automated grader submits a review using a specific schema for each project, similar to a human reviewer.

-I hypothesize that human engagement with student projects _significantly_ improves their level of engagement with the problem.
-Therefore, human reviews form the bulk of the grading process.
-Each project comes with a detailed feedback form that the reviewer fills out.
-These reviews happen continuously.
+Human reviews play a significant role in the grading process.
+Each project includes a detailed feedback form for the reviewer.
+Continuous reviews are conducted.

-All past reviews are made available to the reviewer, so they can comment on the development of the project over time, or on the quality of those reviews themselves.
-A student's ability to deliver high quality reviews is a significant part of their overall performance.
+All past reviews are accessible to the reviewer, enabling them to comment on the project's development over time and the quality of the reviews themselves.
+The ability to provide high-quality reviews is an important aspect of a student's performance.

-Students should be able to complete projects multiple times, in the style of a code kata.
+Students are encouraged to complete projects multiple times, similar to code katas.

 ### Specification Optional

-Narrowing the specification of a project should always be optional for the author, as should automating a particular aspect of the project's review.
-Peer reviews and trusted reviews should still add a layer of rigour to the project.
-Ideally, we are able to set two or three completely open-ended projects for students to develop publically on their GitHub.
-This should be a core learning outcome.
+Narrowing the project's specification and automating specific aspects of the review process are optional for the author.
+Peer reviews and trusted reviews add rigor to the project.
+The goal is to have a few completely open-ended projects for students to develop publicly on their GitHub.
+This is a key learning outcome.

 ## Todo